-(i) HUD anticipates that it will be important to perform interventions at both the building level (e.g., IPM, smoke-free) and the individual unit level.
-Describe your intervention strategy including steps and phases that will be employed.
+(i) HUD anticipates that it will be important to perform interventions at both the building level (e.g., IPM, smoke-free) and the individual unit level (e.g., use of bed covers, dust control).
+Building level interventions have the advantage of providing benefits to all residents, regardless of their health status.
+Describe your specific intervention strategy including steps and phases that will be employed.
 Include a justification for the sequence of your steps/phases and how they will be implemented.
 Although your interventions are expected to focus on improving asthma control, you should also describe plans to address any injury hazards that are identified during the home assessment.
 Describe your process for developing work specifications for conducting the selected environmental interventions (if needed).
-You will receive the most points for this subfactor if you successfully demonstrate how your project will help improve current knowledge of effective and practical interventions.
+You will receive the most points for this subfactor if you specify the intervention(s) and successfully demonstrate how it/they will help improve current knowledge of effective and practical interventions.

-(ii) Describe why your interventions would be considered cost effective (i.e., similar or less costly than other commonly-used approaches to achieve improved asthma control).
+(ii) Describe why and what makes your interventions cost effective (i.e., similar or less costly than other commonly used approaches to achieve improved asthma control).
 Describe how you will track the cost of interventions to allow for the calculation of an average cost per unit and for estimation of the cost of hazard-specific interventions (e.g., IPM).

 (iii) Discuss your process to select and obtain contractors for conducting evaluation and/or interventions (if needed), and provide details about the competitive bidding process.

-Include what type of contractors you will target, and the training you will provide to them, if necessary and how you will ensure that they meet the Fair Housing Threshold and will affirmatively further fair housing during the research process.
+Include what type of contractors you will target, and the training you will provide to them, if necessary and how you will ensure that they meet the Fair Housing Threshold and will affirmatively further fair housing throughout the implementation of the project.

 (i) Quality Assurance (QA) Activities (3 Points): Successful applicants that are collecting housing, demographic, medical or environmental data must ensure the quality and integrity of the data.
 Describe the elements of your project that will integrate QA activities into the project design and applicable activities such as visual assessments, environmental assessments and data management.
+Also describe specific QA activities that will be used to monitor and ensure that the educational activities provided are consistent and effective in meeting their intended objectives.
 You must also discuss the use of validated questionnaires and assessment tools (see Appendix C), data collection, data management (e.g., ensuring the accuracy of data entry), statistical analysis, staff training and monitoring.
 Your description will be evaluated relative to its thoroughness, level of detail, and appropriateness for ensuring the validity and quality of the data.
 If funded, you will be asked to develop a brief Quality Assurance Plan that incorporates these elements.

-(j) Approach for Managing the Project (5 points): Considering your project goals and objectives, describe how you will manage the project.
-Provide information on the general management approach including a Management Plan that:
+(j) Approach for Managing the Project (4 points): Considering your project goals and objectives, describe how you will manage the project.
+Provide information on the general management approach by outlining a management plan that:

-(i) Incorporates appropriate project objectives, major tasks/activities, responsible entities, performance goals, and the process that you will utilize to assign, track and monitor the performance of major tasks and activities.
+(i) Incorporates appropriate project objectives, major tasks/activities (i.e., benchmarks), responsible entities, performance goals, and the process that you will utilize to assign, track and monitor the performance of major tasks and activities.
 All major activities necessary to complete the proposed project, such as recruitment, unit assessment, enrollment, intervention, training, education and outreach, and project evaluation (including follow up visits), must be included.
+Where appropriate, you can refer to your response to rating factor 5 in responding to this subfactor.

 (ii) Provides a schedule of milestones and deliverables for the completion of major tasks and activities, and the delivery of interim and final products.
-The major tasks and benchmarks/deliverables identified in the management plan should be consistent with those identified in the Logic Model (see description under Rating Factor 5).